nileshjawarkar/obsidian/Java-EE-8/Sections/05 - Scopes.md

 - _@Statefull_ bean - These bean available to user session, so we can add user specific data to it.
 - _@Singleton_ bean - This bean is created 1  for application and available for all users.
 Each method is synchronised.

 *When to use CDI scope annotations and when to EJB annotations?
 EJB annotations will provide many features (such as transaction management) as compare  to CDI annotations, so in turn it makes them a little heavy.
-When you don't need these features, in that case you can go for CDI annotations.*
+When you don't need these features, in that case you can go for CDI annotations.
+If needed on CDI beans, you can enable features like transactions using specific annotations (like @Transactional).*

 In case of out current implementation, lets discuss some classes and apply scope annotation to them -